keboola/developers-docs/integrate/storage/api/configurations.md

 The first two parameters (`accessKeyId` and `#secretAccessKey`) are taken from the root `configuration`, the other parameters are taken from the first rows' `configuration`.
 The `processors` node is never passed to the configuration file.
 With the above configuration, the component will be executed only once, because there is one row.
-If there were no rows, the component will still be executed once.
-If there were two rows, the component will be executed twice.
+If there are no rows, the component will still be executed once.
+If there were two rows, the component would be executed twice.

 If the component is executed more than once, the operations are executed in the following order:

 - input mapping for the first row
 - run with the first row configuration (merged with root configuration)
 - output mapping for the first row